Islington Central Library, London • April 8 – 11th, 2026

-Coinciding with the start of London Book Fair 2025, the Alternative Book Fair is a week of publishing and author events to bring the world of publishing and literature to a wider audience, especially aspiring authors, emerging writers and avid readers.
-With author panels featuring Granta's Best of Young British Novelists Camilla Grudova, Santanu Bhattacharya, Rowan Hisayo Buchanan, Catherine Mayer and many more.
+One of the most exciting events of the publishing calendar, the Alternative Book Fair is a week of publishing and author events to bring the world of publishing and literature to a wider audience, especially aspiring authors, emerging writers and avid readers.
+With author panels featuring Booker Prize Longisted Natasha Brown, As Young As This Roxy Dunn, Gonzalo Garcia, Katherine Faulkner, Mel Pennant, Ronan O’Shea and many more.

-All events are free, including access to the Indie Press Fair, all day, Saturday 8th, thanks to Islington Libraries, Arts Council England, Watson, Little Literary Agency, Indie Novella and The Diversity in Publishing Partnership.
+All events are free, including access to the Indie Press Fair, all day, Saturday 11th, thanks to Islington Libraries, Arts Council England, Indie Novella and The Diversity in Publishing Partnership.

 WEDNESDAY